ContiPaolo/academic-website/content/project/spotify/index.md

 ---
-title: Example Project
+title: What do you need to climb the charts?
-summary: An example of using the in-built project page.
+summary: Analysis of a Spotify dataset.
 tags:
   - Deep Learning
 date: '2016-04-27T00:00:00Z'